pdikmann/react-crop/README.md

 # React-Crop

-An interface for cropping things.
+A react component for cropping things, using a nice interface.

 ## Usage